dst/micro-loan/README.md

 - Java 8

 ## Configuration
-Adjust application.properties if needed.
+Default port is 8888.
+It can be changed in application.properties if needed.

 ## Starting server
 For Windows use gradlew.bat

 ### Run from gradle
     ./gradlew clean bootRun

 ### Run the fat jar
     java -jar build/libs/micro-loan-0.0.1.jar

 ## Verification
-For default application.properties:

     $ curl localhost:8888/info

 ## Technology stack